bryanszendel/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - it is an object representation of the HTML elements on that webpage.

 2. What is an event?

+Events are the user interacting with the page.
+Each click, scroll, copy/paste, drag/drop, etc. are individual events.

 3. What is an event listener?

+Event Listeners are functions set to look for specific actions.
+They are tied to callback functions and when the action/event occurs, the callback is fired.

 4. Why would we convert a NodeList into an Array?

+A NodeList is already 'array-like' so it is very easy to convert.
+A NodeList only has access to the .forEach() method.
+Converting it to an array would allow us access to all the other array methods such as .reduce() or .map().

 5. What is a component?

+Compenents are collections of HTML, CSS, and JavaScript that can be repeated around the page to build out similar looking items.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product